kanaka/wam/README.md

   support 1 or more conditions and that are short-circuiting.
 - STATIC\_ARRAY macro that allocates the specified number of bytes as a static array in the data section.
-Note this creates an static global array at build time not at runtime (i.e. it does not dynamically allocate memory).
+Note this creates an static global array in the data section at build time not at runtime (i.e. it does not dynamically allocate memory).
+STATIC\_ARRAY takes an optional second argument that specifies the byte alignment.
+  The default alignment is 1 (e.g. unaligned).
 - CHR macro that converts a 1 byte string into a character (i32.const) value.
 - LET macro that combines functionality from "locals" and